 Any package delivered past the guaranteed delivery date is eligible for a full refund from FedEx.
 One of the many exceptions to the FedEx money-back guarantee policy is for packages that contain dry ice.
 Therefore, if your late package contains this, no refund credit is available.

 Even though many business owners perceive dry ice shipping as complex, it can be the opposite.
-Once you give shipping dry ice with FedEx a try, there will be no going back.
+Once you try shipping dry ice with FedEx, there will be no going back.
 In conclusion, this is all that shipping dry ice entails.